 “It’s a competitive market and people have to choose their path – such as do they vertically integrate,” he said.

-“Some people have done that in the past and it’s had varying degrees of success depending on who has tried to do it, some people have succeeded, some people have failed.”
+“Some people have done that in the past and it’s had varying degrees of success depending on who has tried to do it,

 Looking at the potential pitfalls faced by OEMs ditching the Snapdragon platform, he added: “The advantages of our approach is very often scale, and scale translates to benefit in a few ways.